Audition Repertoire and Material Submission Guidelines

 Music History and Theory

-Submit a writing sample on a musical topic, either through SlideRoom (accessed through the Common Application for Dickinson College) or at your interview.
+Submit a writing sample on a musical topic, through SlideRoom (accessed through the Common Application for Dickinson College).